argoproj/argo-helm/charts/argo-cd/README.md

 ### 1.8.7 to 2.x.x

-`controller.extraArgs`, `repoServer.extraArgs` and `server.extraArgs`  are now arrays of strings intead of a map
+`controller.extraArgs`, `repoServer.extraArgs` and `server.extraArgs`  are now arrays of strings instead of a map

 What was
 ```yaml